luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 Also, OnDemand allows you to view the queue for all systems (not just the one you are on in the shell) under Jobs, select Active Jobs.
 You can filter by your jobs, your group's jobs, and all jobs.
+> ## Submit a job from a template in the Job Composer
+>
+> Find MPI Hello World job in the templates
+>
+> Edit the job script to correct the project number
+>
+>Submit job and view results
+{: .challenge}

 ## View Job Status with Active Jobs on OnDemand